MAD9137/f2024/docs/assessments/projects/final.md

 The PassportTableViewController will be connected to two more viewControllers via segues: the first segue will be triggered when the user clicks the “Add” button; the second segue will be triggered when the user clicks on a tableViewCell (connected from the prototype cell to the view).

-When the user clicks on a cell in the PassportTableViewController, it will segue to the InfoViewController, passing the JSON dictionary object for the specific id (corresponding to the location title displayed in the cell) within the prepare(for segue, sender) method.
+When the user clicks on a cell in the PassportTableViewController, it will segue to the InfoViewController, passing the JSON dictionary object for the specific location id (corresponding to the location title displayed in the cell) within the prepare(for segue, sender) method.

 When the user selects the “Add” button from the PassportTableView, it will segue to the AddViewController.

-You will have to override the function tableView(_ tableView: UITableView, commit editingStyle: UITableViewCellEditingStyle, forRowAt indexPath: IndexPath) to allow the user to delete a location out of the table.
-Within this method, you will need to make a separate URLRequest to the following URL https://lenczes.edumedia.ca/mad9137/final_api/passport/delete/?id=, passing the location’s id to the end of the delete query.
+You will have to override the function `tableView(_ tableView: UITableView, commit editingStyle: UITableViewCellEditingStyle, forRowAt indexPath: IndexPath)` to allow the user to delete a location out of the table.
+Within this method, you will need to make a separate URLRequest to the following URI **https://lenczes.edumedia.ca/mad9137/final_api/passport/delete/?id=**, concatenating the location’s id to the end of the delete query.

 :::tip NOTE
-The id comes from your JSON data, and not from the indexPath of your tableViewCell.
+The id value that you will concatenate to the end of the URL comes from the **id** value of your JSON data, and not from the indexPath of your tableViewCell.
 :::

 ### The AddViewController
 This viewController will need a textField for the title, a textView for the description, and two datePickers for arrival and departure dates.
 Clicking on the background of this view will hide the keyboard.
 There will be a navigationItem added to the top of this view, with a barButtonItem called “Save” on the right-hand side.

 This button will be connected to an action.
 This action will only run if there is text entered in to the textField.
-When this action runs, you will create a dictionary to hold values for the following keys: title, id, description, latitude, longitude, arrival, and departure.
+When this action runs, you will create a dictionary to hold values for the following keys: **title**, **id**, **description**, **latitude**, **longitude**, **arrival**, and **departure**.
 You will use CoreLocation to get your current location’s latitude and longitude.
-You will then make a URLRequest to the following URL https://lenczes.edumedia.ca/mad9137/final_api/passport/create/?data=, adding your JSON string after the equals sign.
+After converting your dictionary into a string of JSON data, you will then make a URLRequest to the following URI **https://lenczes.edumedia.ca/mad9137/final_api/passport/create/?data=**, adding your JSON string after the equals sign.

 :::tip NOTE
 You need to add the data from the textField, textView, datePickers and the latitude and longitude into a Swift dictionary, convert it to a Data object and then convert that to a JSON string.